abhirathod95/travel-blog/src/blog/travel/2019-01-13/Morocco_1.md

 ![Close up of Golden Door in Fes](../../../images/Morocco/Morocco_19.jpg)
 ![Golden Door of Fes](../../../images/Morocco/Morocco_31.jpg)
 ```
 The seven golden gates are the only view you can get of the palace that the Moroccan king uses when in Fes.
-It's one of the most glamorous spots in Fes that lots of visitors come to see.
+It's probably the most glamorous spot in Fes that lots of visitors come to see.

 Soon after entering the souks of Fes, the crowds of people and stores become more concentrated.
-There are several interesting sites to see.
+There are several interesting sites to see in between the stalls.
 Unfortunately, **Al Attarine Madrassa**, which has the oldest library in the world, was under construction when we visited and was only open for students of the university.
-However, **Bou Inania Madrassaa** was open to visit for tourists and the intricacy of the architecture was just a small taste of the beautiful design of one of the oldest universities in the world.
+However, **Bou Inania Madrassaa** was open to visit for tourists and the intricacy of the architecture was provided a small taste of the beautiful design of one of the oldest universities in the world to enjoy.

 ![Al Attarine Madrassa](../../../images/Morocco/Morocco_44.jpg)